AdaCore/spark2014/docs/lrm/source/packages.rst

 External state is an effectively volatile object or a state abstraction which represents one or more effectively volatile objects (or it could be a null state abstraction; see :ref:`abstract-state-aspect`).
-[The term "external" does not necessarily mean that this state is accessed outside outside of the SPARK portion of the program (although it might be); it refers to the state being potentially visible to multiple tasks (as well as to the outside world), so that it is externally visible from the perspective of any one task.]
+[The term "external" does not necessarily mean that this state is accessed outside of the SPARK portion of the program (although it might be); it refers to the state being potentially visible to multiple tasks (as well as to the outside world), so that it is externally visible from the perspective of any one task.]